PolicyMe content follows strict guidelines for editorial accuracy and integrity. Learn more about our editorial guidelines.

 Struggling to save money?
 You're not alone.
 Over a third of Canadians are making some type of money-related resolution for the new year.

-But if you go into 2023 with no real strategies on how to save money, don't expect this year to look different.
+But if you go into the new year with no real strategies on how to save money, don't expect this year to look different.
 You want to set goals around financial planning and build new money habits to help you succeed.

 This isn't to say that it's easy to start a new habit and succeed right away.
 It can be tough to say no when tempted by your favourite indulgences, like online shopping, takeout, or daily lattes.
 And you can enjoy these things as a part of your big picture plans to save money.
 You just have to plan for it!